Our Method of Instruction: Critical Inquiry

 - It helps you develop skills to make decisions, solve problems, and think critically (develop a solution).

-Students take the theory and concepts from CBL into Clinical Practice.
+Students take the critical inquiry skills from theory into Clinical Practice.

 Setting the Pace in Quality Education